codethejason/blog/content/post/setupghpages.md

 ```

 ##### Step 2: Setup Git to Work
 I borrowed this part from the official Hugo site.
 It is extremely comprehensive and not much more can be added.
-Make sure to perform these commands in order in Git Bash or Git Shell.
+Make sure to perform these commands in order in [Git Bash](https://git-scm.com/downloads).
 ```
 # Create a new orphand branch (no commit history) named gh-pages
 git checkout --orphan gh-pages